isabeljms/SeabirdIJMS/README.md

 # SeabirdIJMS
 Respository for a Masters Thesis

+• 'Thesis_Soane.R' contains all the code I used to perform GIS, create plots and find values for my tables

 • 'SoaneDepthFinal.csv' is the main dataset which includes all references and variables in my statistical modelling

 • 'Publishdate.csv' is a list of the years the sources for diving depth/foraging observations were published.
 It is only used for Figure 1